TuxML/ProjetIrma/README.md

 ## MLfood.py

 Script used to fill the DataBase which "feed" the Machine Learning algorithm.
-Allows to start automatically the tuxml.py command on different dockers.
+Allows to start automatically the tuxml.py command on different dockers by calling the script tuxLogs.py which write the tuxml.logs.

 Command should be :